 \subsection{Fitting an Earnings Announcement Volatility Surface}

-To demonstrate the capabilities of the randomization of the spot price, particularly in regard to earnings announcements, we consider an example of real market quotes.
+To demonstrate the capabilities of the randomization of the spot parameter, particularly in regard to earnings announcements, we consider an example of real market quotes.
 The company Amazon.com Inc. announced its earnings release for 2018 Q1 after market close on Apr 26th, 2018, which induced uncertainty in the market on the day of Apr 26th.
 We obtained the market quotes for options traded on the stock on the morning of the 26th (10:30 AM), which expire the next day on Apr 27th. \Cref{tbl:amzn} shows the summary statistics of the quotes which we obtain from the Cboe Data Shop~\cite{cboeSPX}.

-Using the quotes, we fit a randomized spot SABR parametrization on the options quotes, where the spot price $S_0$ is again randomized with a log-normally distributed random variable $\vartheta$, such that $\log \vartheta \sim \mathcal{N}(\log(S_0)-\frac{\nu^2}{2}, \nu^2)$.
+Using the quotes, we fit a randomized spot SABR parametrization on the options quotes, where the spot parameter is randomized with a log-normally distributed random variable $\vartheta$, such that $\log \vartheta \sim \mathcal{N}(\log(S_0)-\frac{\nu^2}{2}, \nu^2)$.
 For the discretization, we choose $N_q = 2$ and run an optimization algorithm to obtain the optimal parameters for $\overline{p}^* = (\beta,\alpha, \rho,\gamma,\nu)$.
-As a benchmark, we also fit an SVI-type parametrization, which is not randomized, to the data. \Cref{fig:randomized_spot_amzn} shows the fit of the implied volatility parametrizations, the market quotes, and the risk-neutral density from the randomized parametrization.
+As a benchmark, we also fit a SABR and SVI-type parametrization, which are not randomized, to the data.
+Furthermore, we also fit a multimodal lognormal mixture parametrization, which is designed to produce multimodal mixture densities. \Cref{fig:randomized_spot_amzn} shows the fit of the implied volatility parametrizations, the market quotes, and the risk-neutral density from the randomized parametrization.
 The randomized spot parametrization is able to reproduce the shape of the implied volatility of the quotes.
 Furthermore, we see from the risk-neutral density this volatility shape stems from a bimodal probability density.
 The red line in the plot indicates the strike at the mean of the distribution (which is the forward-ATM).
-The SVI parametrization, on the other hand, fails to reproduce the implied volatility shape entirely, fitting to an essentially straight line.
+The SVI/SABR parametrizations, on the other hand, fail to reproduce the implied volatility shape entirely, fitting to an essentially straight line.